AlgerP572/WeatherPi/README.md

 # WeatherPi
-A Weewx 4.0 python 3.0 driver for Raspberry Pi 4B weather station driver.
+A Weewx 4.0 python 3.0 driver for Raspberry Pi 4B weather station.

-This python driver is designed for use with the Weewx 4.0 weather station.
+This python driver is designed for use with the Weewx 4.0 weather station software.
 As of this writing Weewx 4.0 is still under development and can be found here:

 http://weewx.com/downloads/development_versions/

 Currently this driver is known to work with Weewx 4.0 versions:
-4.0.0b14
-4.0.0b16
+4.0.0b14, 4.0.0b16

 ![WeatherPi](media/Screen.png)